East Asia & The Pacific

 Rice Bunny Movement: Creative Ways to Fight Gender Discrimination

-As in other parts of the region, women in China face a gender wage gap and sexual harassment and social discrimination if they are not married by their early thirties.
+As in other parts of the region and the world, women in China face a gender wage gap, sexual harassment, and social discrimination.
 These issues have given rise to a feminist movement against sexual harassment and traditional gender roles.
 But almost all public protests in China are illegal, so feminist groups have had to get creative.
 When the #MeToo movement swept the United States in 2018, the Chinese government worried it would catch on in China and cause civil disobedience.
 The government immediately banned the hashtag on Chinese social media: any post with #MeToo would simply not show up.
 But feminists got around the censorship by using the emojis for rice and bunny instead—which are pronounced mi and tu in Chinese.

 Language and Ethnicity Help Forge National Identity